keiraarts/loom-shopify/README.md

 # LoomSDK + Shopify

 Let Shopify merchants easily collect videos, feedback, and questions on their shop via Loom!
-We're extending Loom's SDK into a Shopify themes extension app.
+We're extending Loom's SDK into an embedded Shopify App, that allows merchants to extend their current theme with an app block that lets customers record videos.

 ![Logo](https://i.imgur.com/0MB8NLs.png)